gwastro/pycbc/docs/workflow/pygrb.rst

 coming from the same point in the sky and at the same time as an observed short GRB.

-The output is a webpage containing the plots that can be used to understand the results of the analysis.
+The output will be a webpage containing the plots that can be used to understand the results of the analysis.

+***
+Currently the workflow does not feature a fully integrated post-processing module!
+At the moment the end data products are files containing the clustered and un-clustered triggers.
+There are also no injection jobs, or long time slides implemented as of yet.
+***

 .. _howtorunpygrb: